julzdoug/Trivia-Quiz-Jules-Schwarz/ReadMeTrivia.md

 17. it worked so im removing the print_r status

 18. Next is the implement the next button so the next question will come.

+19.Trying to make it mobile friendely Nest hubnot really working